The Tactical Situation

 mountains as foreseen, but instead it came on with a bang right under our noses.
 In one night every Provincial Capital as

 well as any other town or village of significance across the entire length of South Vietnam, came under attack.
-Hue City,
+Hue City, the

-element of surprise greatly enhanced by the following factors:
+of surprise greatly enhanced by the following factors:

 In the past Hue City, because of it's historical value and beauty, had been mostly protected by both sides,